betta-cyber/betta-cyber.github.io/source/_posts/linux-trap-signal.md

 63) SIGRTMAX-1    64) SIGRTMAX
 ```

 Just choose the number or name of singal you need trapped.
-20 is for `ctrl+z`!!

-`trap "echo 'can not exit'" 1 2 3 4 5 6 7 8 9 20` can trap the 'control+z' key in shell.
+20 is for `ctrl+z`! `trap "echo 'can not exit'" 1 2 3 4 5 6 7 8 9 20` can trap the 'control+z' key in shell.